sreimers/flattr/readme.txt

 * First public version

 == Upgrade Notice ==

+= 0.9 =
+New goodies available.
+Fun for the whole family!

 = 0.71 =
 Short php open tags where used in some places.
 Upgrade if your host does not support short open tags.